504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • End-of-day packing routine with visual checklist.
 Tape a short list inside the locker door: backpack, planner, homework folder, lunch box.

-• Graphic organizers for writing assignments.
+• Graphic organisers for writing assignments.
 These reduce the planning demand of open-ended tasks.

 Social-Emotional Accommodations

-Students with ADHD are at elevated risk for peer rejection, bullying, and low self-esteem.
-Social accommodations are often overlooked in 504 plans but can make a significant difference in the student's overall school experience.
+Learners with ADHD face higher risk of peer rejection, bullying and low self-esteem.
+Social accommodations are often overlooked in 504 plans, yet they can make a clear difference to a learner's school experience.

 • Explicit social skills instruction.
-Do not assume students with ADHD know the "unwritten rules."
+Do not assume learners with ADHD know the "unwritten rules."
 Directly teach turn-taking, conversation entry, reading body language, and how to recover from social mistakes.

 • Structured peer interactions during unstructured times.
-Lunch, recess, and transitions are the hardest parts of the day for many students with ADHD.
-Assign a lunch buddy, create structured recess activities, or pair the student with a positive peer model.
+Lunch, recess, and transitions are the hardest parts of the day for many learners with ADHD.
+Assign a lunch buddy, create structured recess activities, or pair the learner with a positive peer model.

 • Private correction only.
 Public reprimands increase shame and decrease cooperation.
 Use pre-arranged non-verbal signals to redirect: a tap on the desk, a specific hand gesture, a colored card placed on the corner of the desk.

 • Medication timing awareness.
-If a student takes morning stimulant medication, the afternoon "crash" period (typically 1 to 3 PM) may require different accommodations than the morning.
-Some students need more structured support, shorter tasks, or additional movement breaks during this window.
+If a learner takes morning stimulant medication, the afternoon "crash" period (typically 1 to 3 PM) may require different accommodations than the morning.
+Some learners need more structured support, shorter tasks, or additional movement breaks during this window.

 Matching Accommodations to ADHD Type